Postdoctoral Trainees

 Daniel Saravia

 Daniel received his B.A. in Psychology and his M.A. in Clinical Psychology from California State University, Northridge.
 Daniel’s program of research aims to identify and mitigate barriers to engagement in mental health services, specifically among Latinx youth and families.
 Additionally, his research seeks to develop and provide evidence-based, culturally responsive interventions and treatments.
-He ultimately aspires to pursue a tenure-track position to conduct research and mentor students from marginalized backgrounds and underserved communities.
+He is currently a third-year graduate student in the Clinical Psychology Ph.D. program.
+Daniel ultimately aspires to pursue a tenure-track position to conduct research and mentor students from marginalized backgrounds and underserved communities.
 Daniel enjoys long jogs, weight lifting, listening to music (Kid Cudi), and spending time with his friends and family in his free time.